Simple’s calorie calculator — for your weight loss journey

 For example, soluble fiber has about 2 calories per gram.
 But insoluble fiber, which we don’t digest at all, has 0 calories.

-So should you count fiber calories in your calorie allocation?
-Well, that’s probably not as important as getting enough fiber into your diet overall — about 14 g per 1000 calories.
+So, should you count fiber calories in your calorie allocation?
+Well, that’s probably not as important as getting enough fiber into your diet overall — about 14 grams per 1000 calories.

 It’s questions like, “Should I count veggies in my daily calories?” that make calorie counting difficult.
-The advice feels confusing: On the one hand, eat plenty of veggies and fruits.
-On the other, watch your calories.
+The advice feels confusing.
+On the one hand, eat plenty of veggies and fruits, and on the other, watch your calories.

 By letting fasting take care of your calorie deficit, you’re free to focus your energy on food quality while more effortlessly keeping a tighter lid on food quantity.

-If you’d like to go deeper into this, our guide on what to eat during intermittent fasting has everything you need to know.
-(Basically: eat plenty of protein, whole grains, vegetables, fruits, calcium-rich foods, and healthy fats.)
+If you’d like to dive deeper into this, our guide on what to eat during intermittent fasting has everything you need to know.
+(Basically, eat plenty of protein, whole grains, vegetables, fruits, calcium-rich foods, and healthy fats.)

 Benefits and risks of counting calories